ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 We now have a basic idea of how good (or bad) our strategy is.
 We can use this information to work out if the profit (83%) is worthwile compared to the max risk (2%) or maximum drawdown (-28%).

-We can now ask questions like *can I tolerate a -28% drawdown?*.
-We can use the analysis to determine if changes to a strategy improve it or make it worse.
-The analysis is also useful to compare against alternative strategies that we might be considering.
+We can now ask questions like *can I tolerate a -28% drawdown?* We can use the analysis to determine if changes to a strategy improve it or make it worse.
+The analysis is also allows comparison between alternate strategies that we might be considering.

 ## Visualizing equity and drawdown